-Boundaries: North: Scioto Township; West: Scioto River; East: Delaware/Delaware and Liberty

-Townships; South: Hyatts Road.
+Boundaries: North: Scioto Township; West: Scioto River; East: Delaware/Delaware and Liberty Townships; South: Hyatts Road.

-This is an area of very level, high-yield agriculture soils.
+This is an area of very flat topography with highyield agriculture soils.
 Agriculture continues, but proximity to the city of Delaware puts development pressure on flat lands along U.S. 42 if sewer ever becomes available.
 Del-Co water is available.
-The County's new Lower Scioto Water Reclamation facility could potentially serve the area, but not in the sort term.
+The County's Lower Scioto Water Reclamation facility could serve the area, but not in the short term.